Chiggy-Playz/enhanced-discord.py/docs/api.rst

     :param after: The updated guild channel's new info.
     :type after: :class:`abc.GuildChannel`

+.. function:: on_group_join(channel, user)
+              on_group_remove(channel, user)

+    Called when someone joins or leaves a :class:`GroupChannel`.

+    :param channel: The group that the user joined or left.
+    :type channel: :class:`GroupChannel`
+    :param user: The user that joined or left.
+    :type user: :class:`User`

 .. function:: on_private_channel_update(before, after)

     Called whenever a private group DM is updated. e.g. changed name or topic.